Tanker Chartering ICS exam preparation course by Capt. Akhilesh Gupta

 Free Lessons

-To succeed in the ICS Tanker Chartering exam, you need to bridge the gap between theoretical regulations and the fast-paced reality of the oil markets.
+To succeed in the ICS Tanker Chartering exam, candidates must bridge the gap between theoretical regulations and the fast-paced realities of the global oil market.
 This course, led by Capt.
-Akhilesh Gupta, is designed to transform you from a student into a practitioner by providing the context and "commercial logic" that examiners look for.
+Akhilesh Gupta, is designed to transform students into practitioners by providing the commercial logic, context, and professional perspective that ICS examiners look for.

-Here is an overview of your journey through the Tanker Chartering modules:
+Here is an overview of your learning journey through the Tanker Chartering modules, designed to prepare you for the ICS Tanker Chartering examination.

 The Pulse of the Oil Market

-• Global Flow: Explore the major trade routes and the critical chokepoints (like Hormuz and Malacca) that define global energy security.
+• Global Flow: Explore the major trade routes and the critical chokepoints, such as Hormuz and Malacca, that define global energy security.

-• Refining & Regulation: Understand the distillation process from crude to clean products and how environmental legislation like MARPOL and OPA 90 fundamentally changed the tanker landscape.
+• Refining & Regulation: Understand the distillation process from crude to clean products and how environmental legislation such as MARPOL and OPA 90 reshaped the tanker industry.

 The Vessel: Design, Capacity, and Vetting

-A tanker is a specialized tool, and a charterer needs to know exactly what that tool can do.
+A tanker is a specialized commercial tool, and a charterer must understand exactly what that tool can deliver.

-• Ship Architecture: Master the technicalities of vessel construction, size classifications (from Panamax to VLCC), and capacity plans.
+• Ship Architecture: Learn vessel construction basics, size classifications from Panamax to VLCC, and cargo capacity planning.

 The Contractual Framework (Charter Parties)